0xJozeth/0xJozeth/README.md

 - 👨‍💻 All of my projects are available at [https://glengraham.xyz](https://glengraham.xyz)

-- 💬 Ask me about **Next.js and TailwindCSS!**
+- 💬 Ask me about **React and TailwindCSS!**

 - 📫 How to reach me **glen.f.graham@gmail.com**

-- 📄 Know about my experiences [https://glengraham.xyz/resume](https://glengraham.xyz/resume)
+- 📄 Know about my experiences [https://linkedin.com/in/glenfgraham](https://glengraham.xyz/resume)

 - ⚡ Fun fact(s) **I've traveled to Roatan, Honduras, Jamaica, and Aruba!
 I've scuba dived to 20M+.
 Once swam with a shark 🦈 in Tampa, FL.**